How to Keep Bayer Monsanto Out of Your Garden

 Bayer’s Dirty Little Secret

-Aside from trying to dominate the global seed market and make everyone in the world their hostage customer, one of the main reasons that Bayer/Monsanto and other biotech companies have bought up so many seed companies is so they can use the germplasm (DNA) of those non-GMO varieties in their future GMO products.
+Aside from trying to dominate the global seed market and make everyone in the world their hostage customer, one of the main reasons that Bayer/Monsanto and other biotech companies have bought up so many seed companies is so they can take the germplasm (DNA) of those non-GMO varieties and use it in their future GMO products.

-The dirty little secret of the GMO industry is that most of the traits that they brag about trying to create (like drought tolerance, greater nutrition, etc.) were actually created by traditional breeding.
+The dirty little secret of the GMO industry is that most of the traits that they brag about trying to create (like drought tolerance, greater nutrition, etc.) are actually created by traditional breeding.

-In essence, by buying up all the seed companies, they can literally steal the work done by thousands of gardeners and farmers over generations to produce quality seeds with beneficial growing traits.
-Then they can slip a “Round-Up Ready” or other proprietary gene into it and call it their “own”, and then sell it with patent restrictions.
+In essence, by buying up all the seed companies, they have literally taken the work done by thousands of gardeners and farmers over generations to produce quality seedstock with beneficial traits.
+Then they can insert a “Round-Up Ready” or other proprietary gene into it and call it their “own”, and then sell it with patent restrictions preventing it from being saved and replanted.

-This is not a company any gardener would want to support.
+This is not a company any gardener would want to support, even inadvertently.

 How to Find Non GMO Seeds

-So, how can you make sure that none of the seeds you buy this year are supporting Bayer/Monsanto or one of the companies owned by them—even when you’re buying non-GMO seeds for your garden?
+So, how can you make sure that none of the seeds you buy this year are unintentionally profiting Bayer/Monsanto and their big biotech subsidiaries—even when you’re buying regular, non-GMO seeds for your garden?

-Here are four ways to keep Bayer/Monsanto out of your garden:
+Here are four ways to keep Big Biotech, Bayer/Monsanto and “Vegetables by Bayer” out of your garden:

 1. Choose Heirloom Seeds